Olivia5k/trans-hub/content/en/docs/Feminizing HRT/Estrogens/_index.md

 ---

 {{% pageinfo %}}
-This is a placeholder page.
-Replace it with your own content.
+This is a summary of the different estrogen medications used in feminizing HRT.
+Follow the links below for detailled information on each medication.
 {{% /pageinfo %}}